schier-jonasz/Opoka/README.md

 # Opoka

-This template should help get you started developing with Vue 3 in Vite.
+A modern Vue 3 website built with Vite and Tailwind CSS.

 ## Recommended IDE Setup